Managing Liquidity Buckets

 What happened:

-The durable lesson: Your liquidity bucket sizing must account for stress scenarios, not just normal operations.
+The takeaway: Your liquidity bucket sizing must account for stress scenarios, not just normal operations.

 Stress testing framework: